toricodesthings/Discord-Statistify/README.md

 # To-Dos:
 + ~~Track data fetch and audio analysis~~
 + ~~Make save command per user based~~
++ ~~Expand get command to playlist~~
++ Expand get command to user
-+ Expand get command to playlist
++ Expand get command to albums
++ Add buttons to save in all get commands
-+ Search function based on given name
++ Search function for categories
 + Expand save command to tracks, artists, and playlists
++ Optimize and Clean up this spaghetti of a code :(

 # Lib Links
 * https://pypi.org/project/aiohttp/